AlkemyStudio/Alkemy/README.md

 # Alkemy

-Alkemy is a bomberman game made in Unity that uses a rendering system based on Voxels.
-This allows us to have dynamic, in real time effects like explosions which use the Voxels to create a collapsing effect when buildings are destroyed.
+Alkemy is a voxel-based Bomberman-style game where players navigate through destructible environments while laying bombs to eliminate enemies.
+With multiplayer support and various power-ups, players compete to be the last one standing.
+The game's voxel rendering system provides a unique visual style, allowing for dynamic destruction and manipulation of the game's environment.